kpfaulkner/jxl-go/README.md

 - [ ] Performance improvements
 - [ ] Refactor into appropriate modules/packages
 - [ ] Add tests
-- [ ] Remove unnecessary type casting (have lots for int conversions)
+- [ ] Remove THE MANY unnecessary type casting (have lots for int conversions)
 - [ ] Remove all panics (currently using them to indicate sections not implemented)

 ## Performance